Making AI Less "Thirsty": Uncovering and Addressing the Secret Water Footprint of AI Models: Introduction

+Despite its profound environmental and societal impact, the increasing water footprint of AI has received disproportionately less attention from the AI community as well as the general public.
+For example, while the scope-2 carbon emissions are routinely included as part of AI model cards, even scope-1 direct water usage (either withdrawal or consumption) is missing, let alone scope-2 water usage.
+This may impede innovations to enable water sustainability and build truly sustainable AI.
+Crucially, water and carbon footprints are complementary to, not substitutable of, each other for understanding the environmental impacts.
+Indeed, optimizing for carbon efficiency does not necessarily result in, and may even worsen, water efficiency, which varies with the fuel mixes for electricity generation and outside weather in a unique way \cite{Shaolei_Water_SpatioTemporal_GLB_TCC_2018_7420641,DoE_DataCenter_EnergyReport_US_2024}.

-As one of the most prominent and exponentially expanding workloads in data centers \cite{ML_CarbonFoorptint_Google_JeffDean_Journal_2022_9810097,ML_WorkloadAnalysis_MultiTenantGPU_Microsoft_ATC_2019_10.5555/3358807.3358888,Facebook_ML_DatacenterPerspective_HPCA_2018_8327042}, AI models can, and also should, take social responsibility and lead by example in the collective efforts to combat the global water scarcity challenge by cutting their own water footprint.
-Despite its profound environmental and societal impact, however, the enormous water footprint of AI models has remained hidden from the AI community as well as the general public.
-Therefore, it is truly a critical time to uncover and address the AI model's secret water footprint amid the increasingly severe freshwater scarcity crisis, worsened extended droughts, and quickly aging public water infrastructure.
-The urgency can also be reflected in part by the recent commitment to ``\emph{Water Positive by 2030}'' by increasingly many companies, including Google \cite{Google_Water}, Microsoft \cite{Microsoft_Water_2023}, Meta \cite{Facebook_Water_2023_meta} and Amazon \cite{Amazon_Water_2023}.
+To ensure that the growth in AI does not exacerbate the global water stresses or outweigh the environmental benefits it provides, it is a critical time to uncover and address AI's hidden water footprint amid the increasingly severe freshwater scarcity crisis, worsened extended droughts, and quickly aging public water infrastructure.
+The urgency can also be reflected in part by the recent commitment to ``{Water Positive by 2030}'' from industry leaders, including Google \cite{Google_SustainabilityReport_2024} and Microsoft \cite{Microsoft_SustainabilityReport_2024}, and by the inclusion of water footprint as a key metric into the world's first international standard on sustainable AI to be published by the ISO/IEC \cite{Water_StandardSustainableAI_ISOIEC}.